alpamayo-solutions/pylotte/README.md

 - `dump_and_sign()`:

-  - Serializes your data (using pickle or dill) and saves it to a file.
+  - Serializes your data using the provided serializer (defaults to pickle) and saves it to a file.
   - Signs the file contents using an RSA private key.
   - Stores the signature in a separate `.sig` file.